List of railway stations in Essex

 This is a list of railway stations in Essex, a county in the East of England.
 It includes all railway stations that are part of the National Rail network, and which currently have timetabled train services.
 The Central line of the London Underground and Heritage railway stations within Essex are not listed.

 Rail operators

 The main operator in the county is Greater Anglia, operated by Abellio and Mitsui.
 They operate services from Liverpool Street in London to all parts of the county, including commuter services within Essex, and longer distance services to Norwich and Peterborough.
 Greater Anglia also operate the Stansted Express service from London to Stansted Airport.
-The other major operators in Essex are c2c, a subsidiary of Trenitalia, who operate services from London's Fenchurch Street to Southend-on-Sea, and TfL Rail, operated by MTR Corporation for Transport for London, who operate services from London's Liverpool Street to Shenfield, which in the future will form part of the Crossrail route.
+The other major operators in Essex are c2c, a subsidiary of Trenitalia, who operate services from London's Fenchurch Street to Southend-on-Sea, and the Elizabeth line, operated by MTR Corporation for Transport for London, who operate services from Reading via central London to Shenfield.
 The Arriva subsidiary CrossCountry operate long-distance services from the West Midlands to Stansted Airport.
 CrossCountry also serve Audley End.